blr246/midi-machine/README.md

 ```

 Note where the example song and model are saved.
 You can play the example song
-with `timidity` or use it with `./bin/jukebox.sh` to generate songs.
+with `timidity` or use the model with `./bin/jukebox.sh` to generate songs.

 The mid library
 ---------------